DeanS04/Comment_Project/README.md

-This program mimics OES teacher comments
+This program allows a user to mimic OES teacher comments